|After 1945 and before early 1990s|

 Miss Henrietta Lea (1840-1929) was one of the young teachers at the school.
 Daughter of minister Solomon Lea, who became the first President of Greensboro Female College, Henrietta evidently came to Beaufort to teach in Rev. Langdon's school, then met and married minister Marcus Cicero Thomas Jr. (1831-1913) in 1858.

-NOTE: In a 1898 report compiled by the Superintendent of Public Instruction of North Carolina, the following were noted in Beaufort: Carteret Academy chartered in 1810 and Beaufort Male & Female Academy chartered 1842.
+NOTE: In a 1898 report compiled by the Superintendent of Public Instruction of North Carolina, the following were noted in Beaufort: Carteret Academy chartered in 1810 and Beaufort Male and Female Academy chartered 1842; and the Beaufort Female Institute in 1854.
 In 1856 W.I.
 Langdon was principal of a female school at Beaufort; it was afterwards removed to High Point.
 The Atlantic Military Institute was located in Beaufort about 1860.

-What has been called the "Beaufort Academy" and is now plaqued "Carteret Academy" was actually the Beaufort Female Academy.
+What has been called the "Beaufort Academy," and is now plaqued "Carteret Academy," was actually the Beaufort Female Institute.
 When built, it looked nothing like it does today.
 On Gray's 1880 Map this lot is noted as the "Duncan Estate."
 The porches were added after 1898.
 (See Sanborn maps below) The house was one of the first plaqued in 1963.
 Purchased in 1989, it was elevated several step higher, supporting pillars replaced with brick and the basement bricked in.